WitnessAngel/witness-angel-cryptolib/docs/cryptoconf_examples.rst

 Simple cryptoconf
 +++++++++++++++++++++++++++

 Below is a minimal cryptainer configuration in python format, with a single encryption layer and its single signature, both backed by the local "trustee" (or "key guardian") of the device; this workflow should not be used in real life of course, since the data is not protected against illegal reads.
+Note that in this simple configuration, no signatures are requested for the data plaintext itself.

 ::